sntrenter/Deep-Learning/README.md

 * See [here](PROJECT.md).

 ## 13. Homeworks
 There will be two types of homeworks: [project homeworks](./PROJECT.md), and [drawing concept maps](./CONCEPT-MAPS.md) as chapter summaries.
+Homeworks must be submitted via Canvas.

 ## 14. Grade composition